Vikki Carr

 Florencia Vicenta de Casillas-Martínez Cardona (born July 19, 1940), known by her stage name Vikki Carr, is an American vocalist.
 She has a singing career that spans more than six decades.

 Born in El Paso, Texas, to Mexican parents, she has performed in a variety of musical genres, including pop, jazz and country, while her greatest success has come from singing in Spanish.
 She established the Vikki Carr Scholarship Foundation in 1971.
-Vikki Carr has won three Grammys and was honored with a Lifetime Achievement Award in 2008 at the 9th Annual Latin Grammy Awards.
+Carr has won three Grammys and was honored with a Lifetime Achievement Award in 2008 at the 9th Annual Latin Grammy Awards.

 Career

-Cardona was born in El Paso, Texas, on July 19, 1940.
-In 1958, she graduated from Rosemead High School in Rosemead, California, in a class that included famed fashion designer Bob Mackie.
-Under the stage name "Vikki Carr" she signed with Liberty Records in 1962.
+Florencia Vicenta de Casillas-Martínez Cardona was born in El Paso, Texas, on July 19, 1940.
+In 1958, she graduated from Rosemead High School in Rosemead, California, in a class that included fashion designer Bob Mackie.
+Under the stage name Vikki Carr she signed with Liberty Records in 1962.
 Her first single to achieve success was "He's a Rebel", which in 1962 reached No. 3 in Australia and No. 115 in the United States.
 Producer Phil Spector heard Carr cutting the song in the studio and immediately produced his own cover version with the Blossoms (though it was presented as a recording by The Crystals) which reached No. 1 in the United States.
-In 1966, Carr toured South Vietnam with actor/comedian Danny Kaye to entertain American troops.
+In 1966, Carr toured South Vietnam with actor and comedian Danny Kaye to entertain American troops.
 The following year, her album It Must Be Him was nominated for three Grammy Awards.
 The title track reached No. 3 on the Billboard Hot 100 in the United States in 1967, sold more than 1 million copies and received a gold disc.

 Carr followed with two US Top 40 hits: 1968's "The Lesson" and 1969's "With Pen in Hand".
 Around this time, Dean Martin called her "the best girl singer in the business."
 In total, Carr had 10 singles and 13 albums that made the US pop charts.